shinobistack/gokakashi/README.md

 We’re excited to share gokakashi early with the community to gather feedback and improve quickly.

-Whether you're curious, have suggestions, or if your team is looking for a fast and efficient way to streamline your security workflows (and get back to enjoying that extra ice cream or your favorite anime), we’d love to hear from you.
-Feel free to open an issue or submit a pull request or request any features that would help on GitHub.
+Whether you're curious, have suggestions, or your team is looking for a fast and efficient way to streamline your security workflows (and get back to enjoying that extra ice cream 🍨 or your favorite anime 📺), we’d love to hear from you.

+- Chat with us on [Zulip](https://shinobistack.zulipchat.com/#narrow/channel/486791-gokakashi) 🗯️
+- Report bugs and feature requests on [GitHub](https://github.com/shinobistack/gokakashi/issues/new) :octocat:

 Let’s build something awesome together!